AI agent documentation index: llms.txt. Raw markdown for any page is available by appending .md to the URL. Full content snapshot: llms-full.txt.

 Transfers and Withdrawals

-Use the cartesi send command then follow the prompts to select String encoding, finally enter any of the sample payloads:
+To process transfers and withdrawals interactively, run the command below, select String encoding, then enter one of the sample payloads:

 1. For transfers: